 Cox Cable problems can and will arrive at the worst possible time.
-Knocking out the internet connection while you’re gaming, or prevent you from watching your favorite show.
-Today, we’ll walk through common Cox Cable problems and how to fix them without wasting time on the phone or waiting for a repair tech to show up when you’re not home.
+Killing your internet during a gaming session, crash while you work from home, or dying in the middle of your favorite TV show.
+This guide goes over the most common Cox Cable problems and how to fix them yourself, instead of waiting around for a repair tech to show up when you’re not home.

-Problems come in multiple forms.
-Whether that’s your phone failing, Cox cable internet is slow, or a TV and channel outage.
-If you’re facing these problems or can’t connect your phone, tablet, or game console to your internet, this is what you need to do.
+These days, problems come in multiple forms.
+Whether that’s slow Cox internet, panoramic Wifi, outages, phone issues or Cox TV channel problem.
+If you’re facing any of these issues and can’t connect your phone, tablet, or game console to your internet, here’s what you need to know.

 Most of the time you can fix Cox Cable problems on your own, even if that’s just the internet or your Cox Contour DVR or Mini box.
 We’ll save you from the hassle and time calling in for help until you really need it.
-These are the most common problems you’ll experience with Cox Communications, and how to fix them.
+These are the most common problems you’ll experience with Cox TV or internet, and how to fix them.

 Most likely you have Cox Cable TV, internet, and home phone.
 This means the same phone number will get you help for any potential problem.
 For support, you can always call 1 (800) 234-3993 and it’s available 24/7.
 Before you do that, try some of these quick Cox Cable fixes.